Johse/powerload-utilities/README.md

 ## Prerequsites
 * Microsoft SQL Server 2014 or newer
 * Windows 10
-* AutoCAD and/or Inventor if the analyzer tools are needed
+* AutoCAD and/or Inventor if the analyzer utilities are needed

 ## Installation
 Download the ZIP powerLoad_v\<version number\>.zip from the Assets section from https://github.com/coolOrangeLabs/powerload-utilities/releases/latest.